stuntcoders/stunt_mage_simple_menu/Readme.md

 Magento Simple Menu can easily be integrated through view in .phtml files or via CMS.
 It doesn't come with default CSS, as we didn't want to interfere in order to keep it simple ;-)

-Front end of Magento Simple Menu module is primarily designed for developers, to give them flexibility in implementation, while back-end is designed for easy use and customers (non-developers).
+Front-end of Magento Simple Menu module is primarily designed for developers, to give them flexibility in implementation, while back-end is designed for easy use and customers (non-developers).

 ## Usage ##